Asbestos in Concrete

 Why Was Asbestos Used in Concrete?

-The decision to include asbestos in concrete mixtures was made in the early 20th century, and it continued to be widely used in the UK up until the 1980s when its use began to decline prior to its eventual ban in 1999.
+The decision to include asbestos in concrete mixtures was made in the early 20th century, and it continued to be widely used in the UK up until the 1980s when its use began to decline prior to its eventual ban in 1999 in the UK.

 Asbestos was chosen because it added strength, moisture resistance and insulation as well as its ability to withstand high temperatures, in addition to being highly cost effective to source.